in28minutes/in28minutes.github.io/_posts/2019-03-27-spring-boot-react-crud-full-stack-with-maven.md

 Important points to note:
 - REST API is exposed using Spring Boot
-- REST API is consumed from React Frontend to expose the UI
+- REST API is consumed from React Frontend to present the UI
-- The Database, in this example, is a hardcoded in memory static list.
+- The Database, in this example, is a hardcoded in-memory static list.

 You can find more details about Full Stack Architecture here - [Full Stack Application Architecture - Spring Boot and React](https://youtu.be/TTWH_Q7uSlY){:target="_blank"}